Natasha Bassett: Career

 At 19, she was awarded a screenwriting scholarship from the ArtStart Screenwriters Program, where she wrote and directed her short film, Kite (2013).
 The short was featured in the Rhode Island International Film Festival, Balinale International Film Festival, and the Big Bear Lake International Film Festival.

-Bassett moved to New York City, studied at the Atlantic Acting School, and relocated to Los Angeles for the NBC series, Camp (2013).
-She appeared in the indie drama, Katie Says Goodbye (2016), and as 50s-era starlet Gloria DeLamour in Hail, Caesar!
-(2016).
+Bassett moved to New York City, studied at the Atlantic Acting School, and relocated to Los Angeles for the NBC series Camp (2013).
+Shortly after landing, she booked Fox network sitcom No Place Like Home and made her "breakout role” as 50s-era starlet Gloria DeLamour in the Coen Bros' Hail, Caesar!
+(2016) with George Clooney, Scarlett Johansson and Channing Tatum.